LEAGUE7QC/LEAGUE7QC.github.io/docs/README.md

 </div>

-## Tryout Season: Your Path to Glory :zap:
+## Tryout Season: Your path to glory

 We're kicking things off with our Tryout Season, starting right after the game's launch on September 3rd.
 Here's what you need to know: